Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Generalization across Robot Embodiments}

-Thanks to the visual servo control, the end-effector moves to a fixed track position relative to the target object before that the recurrent probabilistic network begins generating manipulation actions.
-Additionally, the robot hand is controlled by the predicted end-effector relative offset based on inverse kinematics.
-Therefore, GEM is not restricted within a single robot embodiment.
+Because of the developed manipulation action decomposition strategy, the end-effector moves to a preset position relative to the target object before the predicted interaction actions are applied.
+Additionally, the manipulation actions control the joints of a robot based on inverse kinematics.
+Therefore, GEM is not restricted to a single robot embodiment.
 To evaluate the robot embodiment generalization, we conduct experiments using four kinds of robot hands in simulated and real-world environments, as shown in Fig.~\ref{Fig: robot_embodiments}.
-In the simulation, the policy trained using the simulated demonstrations collected from Franka Panda is directly applied to the UR10e robot hand.
-In the real-world experiment, the policy tuned based on the demonstrations collected with Piper is deployed on the ARX5 robot hand to conduct manipulation.
+In the simulation based on Isaac Gym, the policy trained using the simulated demonstrations collected from Franka Panda is directly applied to the UR10e robot hand.
+In the real-robot experiment, the policy tuned based on the demonstrations collected with Piper is deployed on the ARX5 robot hand to conduct manipulation.

 The experiment results are reported in Table~\ref{Table: robot embodiment study}.
-It is observed that employing a robot hand to collect demonstrations and adopting another robot hand to conduct manipulation evaluation achieves similar performance compared with the setting where the demonstration collection and validation are based on the same robot hand.
+It is observed that employing a robot to collect demonstrations and adopting another robot to conduct manipulation evaluation achieves similar performance compared with the setting where the demonstration collection and validation are based on the same robot.
 Hence, the robot embodiment generalization capability of GEM is confirmed.